JGNN

 , which is the constant

 set by the constructor.
+This builder also offers a .layer(String)

-the symbol part {l+1}
+the symbol segment {l+1}

 is substituted with the next layer's counter,